-Please read and discuss the entire 2023-2024 Student Handbook with your child and sign the below Acknowledgement.
-If you have any questions concerning its contents, please contact Dr. Mary Henderson, Superintendent at mhenderson@sd12.org or by calling 630-529-2091.
+Please read and discuss the entire Student Handbook with your child and sign the below Acknowledgement.
+If you have any questions concerning its contents, please contact your building principal.
 Once you have reviewed the Student Handbook with your child, please sign the electronic acknowledgement form or print to sign a paper copy and return this form to the Roselle District 12 administrative office within 10 days of receipt.